FDA, European Drug Regulators Disagree on Meridia's Benefit

 Meridia Side Effects Lawyers - How to Proceed

 It will be interesting to see how the FDA proceeds when the final results of the SCOUT study are made available later this year.
 In the meantime, if you or someone you love has been harmed as a result of using Meridia, you should not wait to assert your legal rights.
-It's clear that the drug has caused problems for many people around the world, and if you or someone that you love has become a victim of its side effects, you may like to contact an injury lawyer at Phillips Law Group today to schedule a free initial consultation.
+It's clear that the drug has caused problems for many people around the world, and if you or someone that you love has become a victim of its side effects, you may like to contact an injury lawyer based in Phoenix, AZ at Phillips Law Group today to schedule a free initial consultation.
 Ph: 1-800-706-3000.

 Phillips Law Group - Ph: 1-800-706-3000.